Environmental Engineering (BEng Level 7) CR055

 Civil, Structural & Environmental Engineering

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

 Practical sessions are carried out to provide as much “hands on” experience as possible.
 There is continuous assessment of reports, drawings and projects in addition to mid and end of module examinations.
 The Department of Civil, Structural & Environmental Engineering has active links with colleges in France, Germany, Finland and the Czech Republic, and student study exchanges with these colleges can be arranged.

 The Department has a long history of professional accreditation of its courses; the well-established BEng in Civil Engineering course is fully accredited by Engineers Ireland and it is envisaged that the BEng in Environmental Engineering will be similarly accredited in due course.

-Further study opportunities in CIT include direct entry to
+Further study opportunities in MTU Cork include direct entry to

 What topics are studied in this programme?

 The first two years of the programme involve foundation studies in theory and fundamental principles.
 Fundamental civil engineering practice studies are undertaken in the areas of Environmental Engineering, Construction, Health and Safety, Materials Technology, Surveying, and Structural Engineering.